hanalym/FlexSched-Organize-and-Manage/README.md

 - Get tips from the system
 - Simpify and summarize requirements' guidelines

-## Problem Addressed
+## Problems Addressed
-1. Forgetting assessments and their requirements
+1. Forgetting assessments and their requirements.
-2. Cramming tasks due to insuffient time management
+2. Cramming tasks due to insuffient time management.
 3. Receiving low scores/failing due to late submissions or subpar work from last-minute efforts.

 ## Program Requirements